-In this article, we will look into sell-side equity research in detail, in terms of their roles and responsibilities, enabling you to understand their communications to you as an investor and perhaps, you can think of becoming a sell-side equity research analyst yourself!
+In this article, we will look into sell-side equity research in detail, regarding their roles and responsibilities, enabling you to understand their communications to you as an investor.
+Perhaps, you can think of becoming a sell-side equity research analyst yourself!

 Secrets in Sell-Side Securities Research

-The sell-side securities research analyst has the job to follow a list of companies and regularly research them for the clients of the firm employing them.
+The sell-side securities research analyst has the job of following a list of companies and regularly researching them for the clients of the firm employing them.

-To ease the research process, the researcher builds financial models to keep track of the financial changes happening in the list of companies, as well as communicate with competitors, suppliers; customers are other sources to generate holistic company research profiles.
+To ease the research process, the researcher builds financial models to keep track of the financial changes happening in the list of companies and communicate with competitors and suppliers; customers are other sources to generate holistic company research profiles.

 These research works are reflected in the form of reports made accessible to the public.